 The dataset for this project has 1112 incidents that occurred on NEB-regulated pipelines.
 Each individual incident has various aspects related to it such as location, company, what happened, substance released, reported date, and so forth.

 Our initial exploration for data understanding involved manipulating the data with various tools such as Tableau, in order to understand its form and find interesting trends that might be worth highlighting.
-We also worked with data experts in order to get a handle on the stories behind the data which were not immediately clear without background context.
+Collaboration with data experts was a big part of this project as the stories behind the data were not immediately clear without extra background context.

 We knew early on that location data was important for this visualization because it provides a familiar grounding to understand the incidents from a layperson’s perspective.
 Another direction that we explored was timeline driven selections for similar reasons.
-Of course, we didn’t want to restrict ourselves to this and explored a vast contrast of different ideas, as evident in our design wall.
+Of course, we didn’t want to restrict ourselves to this and explored a vast contrast of different ideas, as evident in our design wall from weeks of exploration.

 I tried to incorporate the map and timeline idea to create an interface where users can use these as controls to browse and filter down to specific incidents.
 I created this mockup of my timeline+map vis to communicate my idea to the team.
-However, after presenting it, we decided that we wanted something that dug deeper into the data as map driven exploration was not the most compelling given this dataset.
+However, after presenting it, we decided that we wanted something that dug deeper into the data as map driven exploration narrowed the possibilities of the dataset too much.

-I learned a valuable lesson here about the benefits of low fidelity mockups and iterating quickly, as I had spent over a week creating a more polished mockup than necessary to communicate my ideas.
+I learned a valuable lesson here about the benefits of low fidelity mockups and quick iterations.
+I had spent a week creating a polished mockup but we ultimately ended up moving away from this idea.
 I had become proud of my work even though it was not the greatest idea.
 However In the end, some of these concepts came back so the effort wasn’t entirely wasted.

 After many more rounds of design exploration, the team settled on a variation of a parallel coordinates visualization.
 Each column represents one of 14 key aspects of the data, and the gradient/thickness of the lines encode categories and individual incidents.
 This design was able to express various aspects of the dataset at the same time, allowing users to see overall breakdowns as well as explore deeper into categories of interest.